EtchedPixels/CC6303/README.md

 to generate actual binaries.

 Simple code appears to be producing valid looking if not very good code.
-Lots of more complicating things will blow up.
+Lots of more complicated things will blow up.
+In general integer code is likely to be ok.
+Longs need a lot more debugging and 32bit support code writing and debugging.

+## How to use

+For a simple test environment the easiest approach at this point is to compile the code with cc68 and then link with a suitable crt.o (entry code)

+ld68 -b -C startaddress crt.o mycode.o /opt/cc68/lib/lib6803.a

 ## TODO